Kernix13/beginner-git-commands/README.md

 git reset path/filename.ext
 ```

-To remove git tracking from a folder use the following command in `git bash` or from the command prompt (it does not work in VS Code):
+To remove git tracking from a folder use the following command in `git bash`, the command prompt or in VS Code:

 `rm -rf .git`